-Our topic for this half-term is The Slave Trade.
+Our topic for this half-term is World War 2.

 Kingfishers enjoyed creating their own natural sculptures in the Forest School area, after researching the work of Andy Goldsworthy, who works with nature to create art in natural and urban settings.

 Spellings: Each week, the class is given a set of spellings to learn for a Friday afternoon test.
 Kingfishers are very enthusiastic about their spellings as a whole, and can practice during certain times at school and also take a set of spellings home for further revision.
 Occasionally, these copies can go missing, so a list of this term’s spellings has been attached below (Spellings Summer 2).